Throne speech: Kenney promises jobs, an improved economy and direct democracy as Alberta legislature returns

 The premier says a second bill will be introduced in the coming days that would allow the public to pose questions on provincial referendums.

-The government is also promising to introduce fixed dates for both provincial elections and budgets as well as introducing a recall bill that would allow constituents to remove elected officials from office between elections, including not just members of the legislative assembly, but also councillors, mayors and school board trustees.
+The government is also promising to introduce fixed dates for both provincial elections and budgets as well as introducing a recall bill that would allow constituents to remove elected officials from office between elections.

-British Columbia is the only other Canadian province with recall legislation in effect, and in B.C., the rules only apply to MLAs.

 Kenney also pledged to update the Alberta Senate Election Act to update the rules for senate nominee elections by 2021.